HL7/daf-research/pages/_includes/daf-research-developer.md

 (**) Base FHIR Resources without any specific profiles (*) DAF Research specific profiles

-### C1: Step 3: Instantiation of a Task for Loading of data at the Data Mart
+### C1: Step 3: Instantiation of a Task for loading of data at the Data Mart

 The Data Mart actor has to support the creation of a [DAF-Task] resource instance.
 This can be achieved using a FHIR API using the POST operation or using a graphical user interface which allows an end user to create the Task instance.
 This task instance has to have the following data: